openskynetwork/opensky-api/docs/free/rest.rst

 .. note:: IMPORTANT: Legacy accounts can continue using the API as before; however, basic authentication using your username and password is being deprecated and will only be supported for a limited time.
 Accounts created on the new website since mid-March 2025 do not have additional privileges and will receive an Unauthorized response.
 If you have a new account, follow the instructions in the section below on using the OAuth2 client credentials flow.

+An OpenSky user is anybody who uses a valid OpenSky account or corresponding API client to access the API.
+The rate limitations for OpenSky users are:

+* OpenSky users clients can retrieve data of up to 1 hour in the past.
+If the `time` parameter has a value :math:`t<now-3600` the API will return `400 Bad Request`.
+* OpenSky users can retrieve data with a time resolution of 5 seconds.
+That means, if the *time* parameter was set to :math:`t`, the API will return state vectors for time :math:`t - (t\ mod\ 5)`.
+* OpenSky users get 4000 API credits per day.
+This is also true for the default privileges when using the API client.
+For higher request loads please contact OpenSky.
+* Active contributing OpenSky users get a total of 8000 API credits per day.
+An active user is a user which has an ADS-B receiver that is at least 30% online (measured over the current month).

+.. note:: You can retrieve all state vectors received by your receivers without any restrictions.
+See :ref:`own-states`.
+Before the request limit is reached the header `X-Rate-Limit-Remaining` indicates the amount of remaining credits.
+After the rate limit is reached the status code `429 - Too Many Requests` is returned and the header `X-Rate-Limit-Retry-After-Seconds` indicates how many seconds until credits/request become available again.

 OAuth2 Client Credentials Flow
 """""""""""""""""""""""""""""""